 - Rounds 4-7: Saturday beginning at 12 p.m.
 ET

-The entirety of the 2024 NFL Draft will be broadcast across ABC, ESPN, and NFL Network, as well as streamed on NFL.com.
+The entirety of the 2025 NFL Draft will be broadcast across ABC, ESPN, and NFL Network.
+It also will be streamed on NFL.com.

 How the NFL Draft works